Yashks9979/Git-Tutorial/README.md

 7. 'commit' -> commit is the particular version of the project.It captures the snapshot of the project's staged changes and creates a version out of it.

-8. 'git commit' -> registers staging changes to a commit
+8. 'git commit' -> registers staging changes to a commit.

+9. 'git log' -> list down all the the commits of the repository.
+To log out of git log prompt, press 'q'.

+10. 'git restore <files>' -> it removes all the files changes from the staging area to be commited.
+This can be useful, if we did some dirty piece of code and now no more want it.
+Instead of deleting every change line by line, we can restore it or you can say restore last clean version of the file.